visshva-r/Email-Subject-Generator/README.md

-# Email Subject Line Generator (ACM‑SIGAPP Recruitment)
+# Email Subject Line Generator

 This repo contains a Jupyter Notebook that generates catchy **email subject lines** from brief descriptions using a pretrained **GPT‑2** model (Hugging Face `transformers`).